annahaensch/ODyN/README.md

 #### Load Geographic Data

-Load geo and vaccine hesitancy data for a specific county, such as Montgomery, AL. Eventualy counties will be populated by adding "agents" to triangles with a specified density.
-The reason we use triangles, is because this is a convenient way to decompose the polygonal region into manageable pieces that can be filled using a Poisson point process.
-In case it's helpful, we've also included a tool to visualize the triangulated county.
+We begin by Loading geographic and vaccine hesitancy data for a specific county, such as Montgomery, AL. Eventualy counties will be populated by adding "agents" to triangles with a specified density.
+We use triangles because this is a convenient way to decompose the polygonal region into manageable pieces that can be filled using a Poisson point process.
+In case it's helpful, we've included a tool to visualize the triangulated county.

 ```
 from geolocations import *